-PLAYFAIR has a proud history of providing migration assistance and advice to people seeking refuge and asylum in Australia.
-For over 15 years, we have been contracted by the Australian Government to provide free assistance to disadvantaged people, whether they are being held in Immigration Detention Centres, living in the community on Bridging Visas or simply financially disadvantaged and trying to reunite with their family members.
-If you are someone seeking asylum in Australia and you are currently in this country, please contact our office for an assessment of your matter.
+PLAYFAIR® has a proud history of providing migration assistance and advice to people seeking asylum and refuge in Australia.
+For over 15 years, we have been contracted by the Australian Government to provide free advisory services to disadvantaged people who are held in immigration detention centres, living in the community on bridging visas and/or struggling to reunite their family due to financial disadvantage.

 PLAYFAIR’s migration agents offer FREE information sessions for groups of disadvantaged people, usually in association with welfare providers (and sometimes for their staff as well).
 Each session can be tailored to provide advice on a specific visa or explore a broader topic such as family reunion.
 At the end of the session, you can ask our agent about any area of migration law.

 - you are located in Australia, seek asylum here, and would like an assessment of your situation, OR

 - you represent a welfare provider or community organisation and would like to refer disadvantaged people to PLAYFAIR for advice about migration to Australia, OR